Residency in Radiation Oncology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

-Residents are also encouraged to actively participate in research opportunities offered at the Feinstein Institute for Medical Research, the research arm of the health system.
+Residents are also encouraged to actively participate in research opportunities offered at the Feinstein Institutes for Medical Research, the research arm of the health system.

 The Radiation Medicine Department serves all of Northwell Health, the second largest secular nonprofit health system in the United States, and the largest health system of any type in the Northeast.
 The health system spans 23 hospitals in four New York City boroughs and both Nassau and Suffolk counties, serving a potential population of more than 17 million people.
 The majority of departmental functions are centralized at our facility in the Center for Advanced Medicine in Lake Success, NY, opposite the Long Island Jewish Medical Center campus.
 The department is an integral part of the new Zucker School of Medicine and functions seamlessly within clinics located in the two tertiary referral hospitals of the health system, Long Island Jewish Medical Center and North Shore University Hospital.

 The Hofstra North Shore-LIJ School of Medicine (now the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell) was established in the summer of 2010 as the first new school of allopathic medicine in New York state in over 30 years, and the first located in Nassau County.

 Long Island Jewish Medical Center shares the title of clinical and academic hub of Northwell Health.
 It is an 829-bed voluntary, nonprofit tertiary care teaching hospital serving the greater metropolitan New York area.
 Three divisions constitute LIJ: Long Island Jewish Medical Center, Cohen Children’s Medical Center and the Zucker Hillside Hospital for behavioral health.